ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

 - [`Execute()`](https://github.com/ava-labs/blobvm/blob/master/chain/unsigned_tx.go#L34) executes the specific check for a transaction and may perform state change on the database instance provided as an argument.
 Each type of transaction should implement its own execute method.
-For eg. `TransferTx` execute balance modification i.e. add transfer amount to the receiver and deduct the same amount from the sender.
+For example, `TransferTx` execute balance modification, i.e. add transfer amount to the receiver and deduct the same amount from the sender.

 A transaction is executed 2 times.
 Before [including](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L428) it in mempool and during [verification](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L213) of the block containing this transaction.
 The database for the former is aborted as this is just a local execution for validating transactions before gossiping.
 Whereas the database for the latter is committed after the block is accepted by the network.